TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 - Updating signs, especially with Fast Update enabled, causes flickering.
 This is an artifact of the update process and there's not much I can do about it

 ## Changelog
+- Version 1.1.1
+  - Fixed minor issue where Sun max brightness setting was capped at 2.0 instead of 5.0

 - Version 1.1.0
   - Control over sun and moon brightness/intensity values.
 You can make your sun and moon darker (or brighter) according to your wishes.
   - Changed the default config values for all settings (including signs) to vanilla values, to allow picking and choosing what you want to alter.